 Only one question comes to mind with the Pontiac Torrent.
 Did enough time pass in order for us to forget it completely?
 Can it really be considered a classic Pontiac already?
 The answer is; likely not.
 Torrent is still rather fresh in many people’s memories.
 Plus, it isn’t exactly rare.
 Pontiac made more than 100,000 of them.
 But infamous Pontiac Aztek’s successor was, kind of, doomed from the get-go.
 Pontiac was already on its knees upon Torrent’s introduction in 2006.
 That’s one thing.
 The other is the fact it would always be known as Aztek’s successor.

 Yet, unlike the Aztek, Torrent was one sharp looking mid-size crossover.
 Much prettier than its Chevrolet Equinox counterpart.
 One of their weaker sides was Chinese-sourced 3.4L V6 engine capable of producing only 185 horsepower.
 At least sportier Torrent GXP offered in 2008 and 2009 provided 264 ponies via home-built 3.6L V6.

-Thing is – although still relatively young – Torrent faded into obscurity the moment Pontiac disappeared.
+The thing is – although still relatively young – the Torrent faded into obscurity the moment Pontiac disappeared.
 Focus shifted to the brand itself, and to some former successful models that bring back sweet memories.
 Even if Torrent was the best Pontiac vehicle in decades, people would have forgotten it due to this unfortunate turn of events.

 1969 Custom S